tarkus/memcached-usage/README.md

 # Memcache Usage

-memcache-usage is a tool can help analyzing memcached memory usage in different scenarios.
+memcache-usage is a tool can help analyzing memcached memory usage in various scenarios.

+## How it works

-It can start a memcached server, fill it up with varying or particular size values, and output a usage report.
+memcache-usage will spawn a memcached server, fill it up with varying or particular size values, and output a usage report.
 With the usage report, you can fine tune the related settings e.g. chunk_size, growth_factor.
+This bundle also included some test scenarios, check it out before write your own.

+## Requirement

+- memcached
+- node
+- npm

+## Installation

+clone this repo
+`git clone git@github.com:tarkus/memcache-usage.git`

+install the dependencies with npm
+`cd memcache-usage`
+`npm install`

+now you are ready to run the test scenario
+`node run.js`

 ## A Peek at Memcached's Memory Management